Video Oral History

 After earning a law degree and working for the national UFW in the mid 1970s, he returned to Washington in the 1980s to help launch the United Farm Workers of Washington State and win the Chateau Ste.
 Michelle strike.

 Guadalupe Gamboa discussed his activist history in an interview with Trevor Griffey and Sharon Walker.
-To the right are streaming-video excerpts of the interview in windows media format.
+To the right are streaming-video excerpts of the interview.